GLOBAL MARKETS-Stocks, oil rally on Greek plan; dollar falls

 * Oil rises solidly for third straight session

-* Australian dollar skids after surprise rate cut (Adds closing prices throughout)
+* Australian dollar skids after surprise rate cut (Updates to afternoon U.S. trading)

 By Ryan Vlastelica